From £35,6708

 8

-On the inside, the revised XF gets a smattering of extra standard equipment: heated mirrors, better seats, and digital instruments.
-More widely, though, it may be near enough unrecognisable to you if you haven’t cast your eye over this car for a few years because Jaguar really did make a big improvement to the perceived quality and classy material allure of this car back in 2021.
+On the inside, the XF gets a generous level of standard equipment, including heated mirrors, supportive seats and digital instruments.
+More widely, though, it may be less recognisable to you if you haven’t cast your eye over this car for a few years because Jaguar has made a big improvement to the perceived quality and classy material allure.

 Don’t like the black-on-black leather interior of our test car?
 Jaguar offers some lovely ivory and tan hide options, which you could even have extended over the upper doors and dash with the money you saved from not buying a BMW or Merc.